-Pentium processors require a heat-sink with a cooling fan.
-Failure to provide adequate cooling of the processor may seriously affect system performance or cause permanent damage to the processor.
+If the new processor includes a heat sink or cooling fan, be certain to install the device according to the manufacturer's instructions.
+Failure to provide adequate cooling of the processor may seriously affect system performance or cause permanent damage.

-Installing Cache Memory
+Installing 256K of Cache Memory